Problem · London non-dom reform and US relocation

 If the structure has moved and the US-facing materials have not.

-Describe the current US activity, where the public surface is lagging, and what you have tried.
+Describe the current US activity, where the public website and sales material is lagging, and what you have tried.
 Response within one business day.